AshiqRono/springboot-ecommerce-api/README.md

 ## E-Commerce API

-A Spring Boot 3.2.2 REST API for managing customers, products, orders, wishlists, and sales history.
+A Spring Boot 3.2.2 REST API project for managing customers, products, orders, wishlists, and sales history.
 This project uses PostgreSQL, Liquibase, Docker, and Swagger for API documentation.

 #### REST API with Spring Boot 3.2.2